ttajmajer/morl-dv/README.md

 ### Running multi-objective DQNs with decision values

-`dqn_decision_values.py` script will run eater with a 3-objective DQN.
+`dqn_decision_values.py` script will run cleaner with a 3-objective DQN.
 After training the model will be saved.

 ### Testing